gomathishankar28/ms2_desi_wagon/README.md

     This is acheived by using EmailJs API.

 ### **Acknowledgement**
 This page is seen on successful completion of placing the order.
-It displays a Thankyou image from Desi Wagon to the user for placing the order with them.
-It also contains text to say that order has been received successfully and the user needs to check the schedule to pick his orders up.
+It displays a Thank you image from Desi Wagon to the user for placing the order with them.
+It also contains text to say that order has been received successfully and the user needs to check the schedule to pick the order.
 A link to the schedule is also provided for convenience.

 ### **Footer**
 The footer displays the following:
 *   copyright information
 *   additional details to say that they are closed on weekends and timings they ar availale on weekdays.
-*   Contact Information - with mobilenumber, e-mail and country details.
+*   Contact Information  with mobilenumber, e-mail and country details.
 *   links Social media like facebook, linkedln, twitter , instagram and pinInterest.

 ##  **Existing Features**